A Note From Shun

 This album helped me get back into doing music again, for my own enjoyment or the first time in a long time, and I sincerely hope that translates to yours.

-Oh and one last thing I have to mention, this album was mastered by the legendary engineer Bernie Grundman (Michael Jackson, Earth, Wind & Fire, Steve Vai, Prince...)
+Oh and one last thing I have to mention, this album was mastered AND CUT by the legendary engineer Bernie Grundman (Michael Jackson, Earth, Wind & Fire, Steve Vai, Prince...)
 I've never done anything like this sonically before so, having BG's magic touch on the master was really something special.
 Last but not least...
 The spectacular artwork was done by the amazing Jui Talukder.